-(b) Wages legally obligated to members of the assistance group but which are diverted to a third party, as set forth in rule 5101:4-4-13 of the Administrative Code.
+(b) Wages legally obligated to members of the assistance group but are diverted to a third party, as described in rule 5101:4-4-13 of the Administrative Code.

-(c) Earnings of an individual residing with the assistance group who is a required assistance group member but who is ineligible to be included in the assistance group as set forth in rule 5101:1-23-10 of the Administrative Code.
+(c) Earnings of an individual residing with the assistance group who is a required assistance group member but who is ineligible to be included in the assistance group as described in rule 5101:1-23-10 of the Administrative Code.

 (d) Earnings of the spouse of a married pregnant woman with no other OWF eligible children.